Operation Save America

 Operation Save America (formerly Operation Rescue National) is a fundamentalist Christian conservative organization based in Concord, North Carolina, a suburb of Charlotte, that opposes human induced abortion and its legality, Islam, and homosexuality.
 In 1994, Flip Benham became the director of the organization, then called Operation Rescue National.
 Benham replaced Keith Tucci, who had replaced Randall Terry.
 Terry, Tucci and Benham have all been convicted of crimes related to their protest activities.
 Rusty Thomas became the national director after Flip Benham stepped down.

+Jason Storms is the national director as of 2025.

 Name dispute

 In the late 1990s, Benham abandoned the name of Operation Rescue, and changed the name of his organization to Operation Save America.
 Once Newman's organization (the former Operation Rescue West or California Operation Rescue) began to grow in prominence and use the name Operation Rescue, Benham also began using the name Operation Rescue.
 After a feud with Newman, and after Benham was named in a lawsuit from the United States Department of Justice, Benham officially changed the name of Operation Rescue National to Operation Save America.
 Meanwhile, Benham broadened the scope of Operation Save America to include criticism of homosexuality, pornography, and Islam, and formed alliances with other Christian conservative groups and the Constitution Party.
 In 2002, Benham moved Operation Save America's headquarters from their longtime home in Dallas, Texas to Concord.
 In 2014 Operation Save America's new director Rev. Rusty Thomas moved the headquarters back to Dallas, Texas.